It’s time for another set of of phonics readers! Today’s set features silent e.

 Each book starts the same.
 On the right is the first word your child needs to sound out with the silent e phonics pattern.
 There’s no picture clue so that your child will really need to think about the word pattern.

 Turn the page, and you’ll see a picture and sentence with that word.
-Mixed in are sight words that have been learned in my sight word reader books.

 You’ll also find phonetic words from previous phonics readers mixed in (like the word fun).